 MongoDB is the developer data platform company whose mission is to empower developers to create, transform, and disrupt industries by unleashing the power of software and data.
 The foundation of our offering is the world's leading, modern general purpose database.
 Organizations can deploy our database at scale in the cloud, on-premises, or in a hybrid environment.
 Built on our unique document-based architecture, our database is designed to meet the needs of organizations for performance, scalability, flexibility and reliability while maintaining the strengths of relational databases.
 In addition to the database, our developer data platform includes a set of, tightly integrated, capabilities such as search, time series and application-driven analytics that allow developers to address a broader range of application requirements.
 Our business model combines the developer mindshare and adoption benefits of open source with the economic benefits of a proprietary software subscription business model.
-MongoDB is headquartered in New York City and our total headcount increased to 4,849 as of October 31, 2023, from 4,534 as of October 31, 2022.
+MongoDB is headquartered in New York City and our total headcount increased to 5,360 as of July 31, 2024, from 4,626 as of July 31, 2023.

-We generate revenue primarily from sales of subscriptions, which accounted for 97% of our total revenue for the three and nine months ended October 31, 2023 and 96% of our total revenue for the three and nine months ended October 31, 2022.
+We generate revenue primarily from sales of subscriptions, which accounted for 97% of our total revenue for the three and six months ended July 31, 2024 and 97% and 96% for the three and six months ended July 31, 2023, respectively.

-MongoDB Atlas is our hosted multi-cloud database-as-a-service ("DBaaS") offering, which we run and manage in the cloud, and includes comprehensive infrastructure and management, as well as a host of additional features, such as MongoDB Atlas Search, time series and application-driven analytics.
-During the three and nine months ended October 31, 2023, MongoDB Atlas revenue represented 66% and 65%, respectively, as compared to 63% and 62% of our total revenue during the three and nine months ended October 31, 2022, respectively, reflecting the continued growth of MongoDB Atlas since its introduction in June 2016.
-We have experienced strong growth in self-serve customers of MongoDB Atlas.
-These customers are charged monthly in arrears based on their usage.
-In addition, we have also seen growth in MongoDB Atlas customers sold by our sales force.
-These customers typically sign annual contracts and pay in advance or are invoiced monthly in arrears based on usage.
+MongoDB Atlas is our hosted multi-cloud database-as-a-service ("DBaaS") offering, which we run and manage in the cloud, and includes comprehensive infrastructure and management, as well as a host of additional features, such as MongoDB Atlas Search, vector search, time series and application-driven analytics.
+During the three and six months ended July 31, 2024, MongoDB Atlas revenue represented 71% and 70%, respectively, as compared to 63% and 64% of our total revenue during the three and six months ended July 31, 2023, respectively, reflecting the continued growth of MongoDB Atlas since its introduction in June 2016.
+We have experienced strong growth in self-serve customers of MongoDB Atlas, which are charged monthly in arrears based on their usage.
+We have also seen growth in MongoDB Atlas customers sold by our sales force, which typically sign annual contracts and pay in advance or are invoiced monthly in arrears based on usage.
+Customers sold by our sales force may also sign contracts that remain in effect until terminated and are invoiced monthly in arrears based on usage.
 We expect to continue to see a higher portion of our MongoDB Atlas contracts to be billed monthly in arrears based on usage without requiring upfront commitments.

 MongoDB Enterprise Advanced is our proprietary commercial database server offering for enterprise customers that can run in the cloud, on-premises or in a hybrid environment.
-MongoDB Enterprise Advanced revenue represented 27% of our subscription revenue for both the three and nine months ended October 31, 2023, and 29% and 30% of our subscription revenue for the three and nine months ended October 31, 2022, respectively.
+MongoDB Enterprise Advanced revenue represented 24% of our subscription revenue for both the three and six months ended July 31, 2024 and 26% for both the three and six months ended July 31, 2023.
 We sell subscriptions directly through our field and inside sales teams, as well as indirectly through channel partners.
 The majority of our subscription contracts are one year in duration and are invoiced upfront.
 When we enter into multi-year subscriptions, the customer is typically invoiced on an annual basis or pays upfront.